mjdch/CucumberJVMproject/README.md

 # Execution
 ### Precodnitions
-Test framework was tested and works on Windows and Linux 64 bit environment (chromedriver itself is provided in repository).
+Test framework was tested and works on Windows, Linux 64 bit and MacOS environment (chromedriver for each OS is provided in repository).
 Also these preconditions:
   - **JDK** installed and configured
   - **Google Chrome** The newest version installed on system in default directory
   - **Maven** added to PATH system variable (or use it from directory)